FTP Upload # FTP Upload - task: FtpUpload@1 inputs: #credentialsOption: 'serviceEndpoint' # Options: serviceEndpoint, inputs #serverEndpoint: # Required when credentialsOption == ServiceEndpoint #serverUrl: # Required when credentialsOption == Inputs #username: # Required when credentialsOption == I

 # FTP Upload # FTP Upload - task: FtpUpload@1 inputs: #credentialsOption: 'serviceEndpoint' # Options: serviceEndpoint, inputs #serverEndpoint: # Required when credentialsOption == ServiceEndpoint #serverUrl: # Required when credentialsOption == Inputs #username: # Required when credentialsOption == Inputs #password: # Required when credentialsOption == Inputs rootDirectory: #filePatterns: '**' #remoteDirectory: '/upload/$(Build.BuildId)/' #clean: false #cleanContents: false # Required when clean == False #overwrite: true #preservePaths: false #trustSSL: false

-Select the service endpoint for your FTP server.
-To create one, click the Manage link and create a new Generic Service Endpoint, enter the FTP server URL for the server URL, e.g.
+Select the service connection for your FTP server.
+To create one, click the Manage link and create a new Generic service connection, enter the FTP server URL for the server URL, e.g.

 Secure connections will always be made regardless of the specified protocol (